Lada Izhevsk: History

-The Izhevsk car factory was established in 1965 with French automaker Renault as the main contractor.
+The Izhevsk car factory was established in 1965.
 The company started on 12 December 1966 with assembling copies of Moskvitch models 408 (as the IZh 408) with parts shipped in.
-By he end of the year, 300 had been completed, with the number reaching 4,000 by December 1967.
+By the end of the year, 300 had been completed, with the number reaching 4,000 by December 1967.
 In December 1967, the Moskvitch 412 replaced the 408 on the assembly line (as the IZh 412).

 Styling began to diverge from the AZLK originals beginning in 1970, when IZh kept two round headlamps instead of adopting Moskvitch's rectangular ones, and got a different grille.
 In 1971, the IZh-built 412 was redesignated 412IE.
 The IZh-built 412s had a reputation for being better quality than the Moskvitch originals.